A Better Way to Do High School

 - Teachers are trained in understanding and supporting the different ways that students learn.
 It’s a priority for all of us.

 Classes at Winchendon average 7 to 9 students in most courses, and this small group size sets the stage for each teacher to know every student well.
 Research shows that students learn in different ways and possess greatly varied forms of intelligences.
 Some of the brightest kids, and many of the most successful leaders in our society, simply don’t learn in the way that most schools are still structured to teach.
-Winchendon teachers are committed to understanding how each of their students learn best, what his or her strengths are, and how to help each student flourish.
+Winchendon teachers are committed to understanding how each of their students learn best, what their strengths are, and how to help each student flourish.

 - We embrace technology and the way it is transforming the world.